xcfrg/blog/content/posts/magpie-rev-2025.md

 	return *(handle + 128);
 ```

 The challenge clicked in my head once I saw what was happening here.
-The client was sending an email to server, to which the body of the email will contain out flag!
+The client was sending an email to server, to which the server will likely respond with the flag.
 I wanted to continue reversing the binary and re-implement the SMTP commands, but after playing around with the server some more, I ran into a problem:

 ```
 $ nc mxexfil.secard.ca 4545